Body Positivity Doesn’t Mean What You Think It Does

 Advertisement

-When talking about topics like self-love and body image, it’s crucial for people in non-marginalized bodies to recognize their privilege and make space to uplift the voices of the people who are often left out of these conversations.
+When talking about topics like self-love and body image, it’s crucial for people in non-marginalised bodies to recognise their privilege and make space to uplift the voices of the people who are often left out of these conversations.
 “Listen to fat people,” Ariel Woodson, co-host of the Bad Fat Broads podcast, previously told Vice.
 “Fat people are the authority on the fat experience.
-If you have a friend who is practicing fat acceptance or body positivity, model that behavior.”
+If you have a friend who is practicing fat acceptance or body positivity, model that behaviour.”

 The path to body liberation — which Kronengold defines as the freedom from the social and political systems of oppression that bodies experience — isn’t linear.
 There will be ups and downs in the journey, and not every day will be a day filled with celebration or love.
 “It takes a long time to get to a point where you can say, ‘I love myself and I have confidence,’” Yeboah says.